VaibhavPandit-09/fly/docs/configuration.md

 ```
 # cdf roots file
-# Format: <priority> <absolute-path>
+# Format: <absolute-path>
-10 /home/<user>/workspace
+/home/<user>/workspace
-20 /home/<user>/playground
+/home/<user>/playground
 ```

-- **Priority**: lower numbers win when multiple roots contain the same basename.
 - Lines starting with `#` are comments and ignored.
 - Paths are always stored as absolute paths; relative entries will be normalised.

+Older releases prefixed each line with a numeric priority.
+Those lines continue to be parsed correctly; the numeric prefix is simply ignored when present.
+Saving the file through `--add-root` or by editing and re-running the CLI rewrites it using the new single-token format.

-The CLI keeps the file sorted by priority when you run `cdfctl --add-root ...`.
+The CLI keeps the file sorted alphabetically when you run `cdfctl --add-root ...`.
 You can safely edit the file manually—next launch of `cdfctl` will sync it back into the database.

 ---